ibm-cloud-docs/atracker/config_limits.md

 | Wildcard to include all locations in 1 rule | `*` |
 {: caption="Table 4.
 Limitations for rules" caption-side="bottom"}

-### Targets
+### Targets per rule
 {: #limits_routes_targets}

-Consider the following information about targets that you can define per routes:
+Consider the following information about targets that you can define per rule:

 | Description | Limit |
 | -------------- | -------------- |